-Preparers should also consider applicable local legal and regulatory requirements.
-This guide does not consider the requirements of any particular jurisdiction - e.g. IFRS Accounting Standards do not require the presentation of separate financial statements for the parent entity.
-Consequently, this guide includes only consolidated financial statements.
+Preparers should also consider applicable legal and regulatory requirements.
+This guide does not consider the requirements of any particular jurisdiction - e.g. IFRS Accounting Standards do not require the presentation of separate financial statements for the parent entity but laws in certain jurisdictions may require preparation of separate financial statements.
+This guide illustrates only consolidated financial statements and does not illustrate separate financial statements.